-2013 Conference - 11/22/13 to 11/26/13 This year our conference will be held at St Regis Grand Rome hotel in Rome, Italy.
+2014 Conference - 11/22/14 to 11/26/14 This year our conference will be held at St Regis Grand Rome hotel in Rome, Italy.
+We had a great turnout in 2013 and look forward to another this year.
 We have arranged special accommodations for those who would like to attend.
-We still have several gold and silver level sponsorship opportunities available as well.
+We have several gold and silver level sponsorship opportunities available as well.

 Studying agenda-setting and policy dynamics through financial information is a well-established discipline and research tradition that dates back many years.
 A close examination of these dynamics provides many insights to how changes in fiscal policies and practice can affect the overall political and financial climate of a nation, or group of nations on a global level.
 With the current global economic crisis and all that countries in Eurozone must do to crawl out of the put that has created the need for austerity measures, and what all players in the global economy must do in order to ensure the best outcome for every nation involved.